-We have now opened a new round of funding for applications from community projects.
-The closing date for this round of award applications will be 29 October.
+Our new round of funding is open for applications from community projects and individuals.
+The closing date for this round of award applications will be 27th May 2022.

 Music for All supports every type of music maker from community groups and schools, to experienced musicians and aspirational individuals picking up an instrument for the first time.